LMZZML/PriSTI/README.md

 ## Experiments

-An example of training GSTI on AQI-36 is:
+An example of training PriSTI on AQI-36 is:
 ```
 python exe_aqi36.py --device 'cuda:0' --num_workers 16
 ```